 The process of identifying the best web browser for your business has virtually no risks.
 Most web browsers are free, so you can chop and change before settling on the one you prefer.

 Having said that, there may be benefits to standardising the browser used on your company computers.
 This makes it easier to keep your computers up to date and helps you reduce the chance a web browser could conflict with other software.
+It also makes it easier for employees if you operate hot-desking to standardise software across your business.

 What's the difference between web browsers?